gjcooper/DTI-Presentation/slideshow.md

 .right-column[
 This is another steps that most of the analysis packages have an implementation of.
 It is this step that generates Fractional Anisotropy maps, Mean Diffusivity maps and more.

-FSL has a processing step called `dtifit` that takes the eddy current corrected data, a whole brain mask, usually generated with it's brain extraction tool `bet` which strips the skull and external data from a b0 image, and then outputs a range of files, including those mentioned above.
+FSL has a processing step called `dtifit` that takes the eddy current corrected data, a whole brain mask, usually generated with it's brain extraction tool `bet` which strips the skull and external data from a B0 image, and then outputs a range of files, including those mentioned above.

+`mrtrix` has the `dwi2tensor`, `tensor2FA` and `tensor2vector` tools.
 ]
 ---
 template: centred